Crete on the Cheap

 The reason for the post is more to share that if you do shop around a bit and do a little research then it is possible to have a reasonably priced foreign holidays.
 Our first AirBnB experience was fantastic and a couldn’t really fault Ryan Air either.
 This trip was over the Easter weekend 2018, just before the main Crete holiday season started.

 Thank you for getting to the end of this post!
 I hope if you are a bit money conscious then this has given you an idea of how you can have a lovely foreign holiday without having to spend a fortune.
+If you want to compare the cost of this to a hotel holiday take a look at this review of Sensatori in Rhodes, one of the other Greek Islands or this all inclusive in Tenerife by other travel bloggers – certainly very different types of holidays to ours.

 Please share your tops tip for a great value holiday as I’d love to start planning the next bargain adventure.
 I used the Lonely Planet Guide to Greece to help plan our holiday.
 I have been a fan ever since my back-packing days.